KillerFarmer/BYBY/Bioreactor/Certificates/README.md

 Amazon IoT Core Certificates should be in this folder.
+They have been removed from github for security reasons.